 On receipt of updates / revision to the publications, records of such updates / revision shall be maintained.

-OCC shall be responsible for the documentation, control and updates.
+OCC shall be responsible for the documentation, control and updates using Company System Aviation Management System (AMS).

 All obsolete documents in all forms shall be suitably destroyed and disposed of as per the airline operations practices and procedures in force.